ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 ## RateLimit-Limit {#ratelimit-limit-header}

-The `RateLimit-Limit` response header field indicates the maximum number of requests that the server allocated to the client in the current time-window.
+The `RateLimit-Limit` response header field indicates the `request-limit` that the server allocated to the client in the current time-window.

 If the client exceeds that limit, it MAY not be served.